gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 This still satifies the concept.
 We can still call `t.process()` even if the function is const, takes an optional parameter or has a different return type.

 Another nice property of this idiom, is that **we treat our own code the same as library code**.
 This makes `task` truely generic.
 No matter where the object code from, it *just work*.
 That class doesn't need to know about the interface, or heap allocation, or even polymorphism.
 It just need to satify the task concept.

+Also, there is now a single place where the interface is inherited.
+One.
+This in itself dramatically reduces the complexity of our code, because that single implementation is the only place where the polymorphism is done.
+Previously, polymorphism was scattered all over our codebase.

 ## Conclusion